sosweetzhang/sosweetzhang.github.io/share/Experience/Some_errors_encountered_in_the_use_of_pytorch_on_Cuda.md

 <em><a href="https://www.cnblogs.com/picassooo/p/13736843.html" title="">PyTorch查看模型和数据是否在GPU上</a></em>

-<table><tr><td bgcolor=lightgray><strong>RuntimeError: CUDA error: device-side assert triggered CUDA kernel errors might be asynchronously reported at some other API call,so the stacktrace below might be incorrect.
+<table><tr><td bgcolor=lightgray><strong>RuntimeError: CUDA error: device-side assert triggered CUDA kernel errors might be asynchronously reported at some other API call, so the stacktrace below might be incorrect.
 For debugging consider passing CUDA_LAUNCH_BLOCKING=1</strong></td></tr></table>

 <em>While I tried your code, and it did not give me an error, I can say that usually the best practice to debug CUDA Runtime Errors: device-side assert like yours is to turn collab to CPU and recreate the error.
 It will give you a more useful traceback error.</em>

 <em>Most of the time CUDA Runtime Errors can be the cause of <font color=Blue>some index mismatching</font> so like you tried to train a network with 10 output nodes on a dataset with 15 labels.
-And the thing with this CUDA error is once you get this error once, you will recieve it for every operation you do with torch.tensors.
+And the thing with this CUDA error is once you get this error, you will receive it for every operation you do with torch.tensors.
 This forces you to restart your notebook.</em>

-<em>I suggest you restart your notebook, get a more accuracate traceback by <font color=Blue>moving to CPU</font>, and check the rest of your code especially if you train a model on set of targets somewhere.</em>
+<em>I suggest you restart your notebook, get a more accurate traceback by <font color=Blue>moving to CPU</font>, and check the rest of your code especially if you train a model on the set of targets somewhere.</em>

 <table><tr><td bgcolor=lightgray><strong>RuntimeError: Expected tensor for argument #1 'indices' to have scalar type Long; but got CUDAType instead (while checking arguments for embedding)</strong></td></tr></table>

-<em>I would suggest you to check the input type I had the same issue which solved by <font color=Blue>converting the input type from int32 to int64</font>.(running on win10) ex: x = torch.tensor(train).to(torch.int64)</em>
+<em>I would suggest you check the input type I had the same issue which was solved by <font color=Blue>converting the input type from int32 to int64</font>.(running on win10) ex: x = torch.tensor(train).to(torch.int64)</em>

 <table><tr><td bgcolor=lightgray><strong>RuntimeError: expected scalar type Double but found Float</strong></td></tr></table>